-Some days when I find myself feeling the “nostalgia” of missing my home country, is the perfect excuse to prepare these delicious Tostadas, listening to one of my favorites romantic Mexican radio stations via the internet.
+Some days when I find myself feeling the “nostalgia” of missing my home country, is the perfect excuse to prepare these delicious tostadas, listening to one of my favorites romantic Mexican radio stations via the internet.
 This combination seems to cure all kind of “blues” I may have.
 And for a moment, everything seems fine.
 It’s all good!
+(It will be interesting to know what are some of the comfort foods of other cultures).

 Tortillas were sun-dried since the ancient Aztec times, to make them last longer.
 Still, some years ago, you could find sun-dried tortillas in popular cities, like Toluca in Central Mexico.
 It took several days to dry the tortillas, depending on the weather.
 At home, you can use your oven to dry the tortillas, placing them in a baking sheet, brush them with vegetable oil and cover them with your cooling rack to keep them flat.
 Then toast at 200 degrees (low temperature) for about 10 minutes.
 Or, as an alternative, you can deep-fry the tortillas in oil until golden, rigid and crispy.
 Drain on paper towels.
 This is the most common method used in Mexico.